Iran's role in seizure of Kirkuk is blow to Trump policy, say experts

 Ali Akbar Velayati, a foreign policy adviser to Iran's Supreme Leader Ayatollah Ali Khamenei, said in an Oct.
 17 statment reported by Al-Monitor that "Iran plays no role in the Kirkuk operation."

-President Trump said the U.S. wasn't talking sides, and his government neither condemned the move by Baghdad nor mentioned the Iranian component.
+President Donald Trump said the U.S. wasn't taking sides, and his government neither condemned the move by Baghdad nor mentioned the Iranian component.

+"We remain very concerned about the situation in northern Iraq," said Michael Anton, spokesman for the National Security Council.
+"We urge both parties to stand down and resolve any dispute peacefully and politically, remain united in the fight against ISIS and remain united against a common threat in Iran."

 Sen. John McCain (R-Ariz.) warned Monday there would be "severe consequences" if Baghdad used U.S. arms against the Kurds.